TwitterpinterestFacebook

 Soyuz TMA-M variant

-The introduction of the Soyuz TMA-M spacecraft (industrial designation - 11F732A47) became the latest step in a series of gradual upgrades to Russia's legendary crew transport.
+The introduction of the Soyuz TMA-M spacecraft (industrial designation - 11F732A47) in 2010 became the latest step in a series of gradual upgrades to Russia's legendary crew transport.
 Originally designated as Series 700, Soyuz TMA-M was also informally known as "digital Soyuz," -- a reference to an advanced flight control computer introduced with that variant.
 Most of the new components developed for TMA-M were also expected to migrate to the new-generation crew vehicle.
-After some delays, the first Soyuz TMA-M made it to the launch pad in October 2010.
+The Soyuz TMA-M variant was in use until 2016.

 Soyuz TMA-M